What is an Estate Executor?

 Sometimes a will names multiple people as co-executors, sharing the burden but also potentially making decisions a bit trickier since all executors must agree on actions.

 In some cases an executor decides to step down during the process, or is removed by a court, or passes away him-or-herself.
-In these cases the alternate executor named in the will, or an executor appointed by the court, will take over.
+In these cases an alternate executor named in the will, or failing that, an executor appointed by the court, will take over.

 Usually compensation is split among multiple executors, often according to effort expended, but some states have specific rules for handle compensation of multiple executors (see Compensation).

 Sometimes a person writing a will names an executor in advance, and discusses that option with the named executor (who presumably has a chance to investigate the ramifications and accept or gracefully refuse the offer): see Choosing an Executor.

 Sometimes a person writing a will names an executor in advance, and doesn't inform the target person, so the named executor is surprised upon discovering the assignment in the will.